Dudek10/Dudek10/README.md

 - 👋 Hi, I’m @Dudek10
-- 👀 I’m interested in program apps
+- 👀 I’m interested in programming apps
-- 🌱 I’m currently learning programing
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...